-Rape, Domestic Violence and Child Abuse Can Be Prevented
+Rape, Domestic Violence, and Child Abuse Can Be Prevented

 Reducing Rape and other Sexual Assaults

 Programs to prevent sex crimes can and should deal directly with the myth that false reports occur frequently.
-The media must improve their practices, so these stories are put in context and misinformation is avoided.
+The media must improve their practices so these stories are put in context and misinformation is avoided.
 The authors of the story about Marie used research to place her case in context and spoke to genuine experts.
-Until the myth is fully exploded, prosecutors may need to use expert witnesses to place the evidence in context.
-Many sexual assaults, particularly those against children do not leave DNA, but jurors often expect that level of proof.
-An expert can explain this to a jury and help them understand that unexpected demeanor or minor discrepancies are common in rape cases.
+Until the myth fully explodes, prosecutors may need to use expert witnesses to put the evidence in context.
+Many sexual assaults, particularly those against children, do not leave DNA, but jurors often expect that level of proof.
+An expert can explain this to a jury and help them understand that unexpected demeanor or minor discrepancies are typical in rape cases.

 Understanding the Cost of Rape and Domestic Violence

-The money saved by prematurely ending the investigation of the rape Marie reported pales in comparison to the costs in criminal justice expenses and reparations to Marie.
-Implementing the Quincy Solution would save the United States $500 billion every year.
-In addition to paying for itself, these proven practices would help federal, state and local governments reduce deficits while improving the economy.
+The money saved by prematurely ending the investigation of the rape Marie reported pales compared to the costs of criminal justice expenses and reparations to Marie.
+Implementing the Quincy Solution would save the United States $500 billion yearly.
+In addition to paying for themselves, these proven practices would help federal, state, and local governments reduce deficits while improving the economy.

 There are rare cases where false reports are made.
 No one wants to see an innocent man endure the enormous harm of bogus charges.
 Marie knows the devastation of practices based on the myth that false reports are standard.
 Later, victims of Marie’s rapist were also harmed by the myth even though they were believed.
 Police, prosecutors, judges, reporters, and the public would do well to learn from three brave young children who taught us the value and the honor of being called believers.